ELOS-MAX/ELOS-MAX/README.md

+From Carpenter to Conduit

+I started learning code at 38 while still swinging a hammer every day.
+For the last five years my wife and I have lived on almost nothing so I could build full-time.
+No investors.
+No salary.
+Just a feeling that something much bigger was moving through me.

+This week I finally shipped it:
+• The fastest browser-native elliptic-curve engine on Earth
+• Solavia — provably deterministic AI
+• ELOS — a complete sovereign OS + planetary-scale recursive supercomputer in one HTML file

+If any of this is useful to you, and you’re able to help keep the lights on and the sawdust flying, my family and I would be eternally grateful.

+ETH: 0xb48d096c1e7796ad60ed6dfa2ab37d39ee4d336d
+BTC: bc1qju9v4xag2ppmgvpr99xxg4rsndmuce59wvaa8a
+SOL: BvX4D5qKmNWj9noGRaNcwZ7pYEvjFc8ekpcTMMRqQcwf

+Every sat, wei, or lamport is another day I get to keep building for all of us.

+Thank you.
+Truly.
+— the carpenter

 # ELOS-DEEP / ELOS-MAX – The Deep Explainer
 Everything you need to understand, run, extend, and eventually turn this prototype into the backbone of green data centers and decentralized operating systems.**